Estimated reading time: 7 minutes

-Now that we’ve gotten the peculiarity of True Crime Story out of the way and know to look at it as a work of pure fiction, there is a logical question which can’t help but follow: is the story itself actually any good?
+Now that we’ve gotten the peculiarity of True Crime Story out of the way and know to look at it as a work of pure fiction (there is no Zoe Nolan true story to speak of), there is a logical question which can’t help but follow: is the story itself actually any good?
 Being more grounded in reality, Joseph Knox certainly has less room to manoeuvre than he would have had otherwise, but I believe he still manages to do a lot with it.

 To begin with, it becomes clear fairly early on that Zoe Nolan is far from being a young little angel everyone has been incessantly crying over.
 The more digging Evelyn does into the case, the more interviews she collects from the people surrounding Zoe, the muddier the picture around her innocence becomes, and the closer we get to unearthing secrets no normal person should have.

 I’ll admit, I was taken a bit out of it when I noticed how many of the people Evelyn was interviewing were referring to Zoe in a negative manner, something I’d have trouble believing in a real missing person’s case.
 When this type of misfortune strikes someone, even those who wish to see them in a grave tend to soften their hearts.
 While it did work quite well from a storytelling perspective, it was a minor flaw in regards to the realism.

 The story of the good girl who in reality was tortured and corrupted is nothing new, but Joseph Knox handles the subject with good care and respect.
 I found myself reminded on more than one occasion that while this particular story might be fictional, there are plenty of real-life Zoe Nolans across the world, and nobody lights a candle for them.